For urgent consular assistance call

 You may not be able to leave India until the Bureau of Immigration grants permission.

-Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
-It can apply even if you're just transiting or stopping over.
+Some countries require you to have at least 6 months of validity remaining on your passport after the date you plan to leave.
+This can apply even if you're transiting or stopping over.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.